networknt/light-doc/content/en/service/kafka-sidecar/_index.md

 ### Kafka Producer

 [Kafka Producer][] has an endpoint that allows backend API/APP to invoke to produce messages to one or more Kafka topics.
+To avoid each request to access the schema registry for the serialize the key and value, we can pass the schemaId or versionId to [cache the schema][] for the producer.
+When producing a record from the Kafka sidecar, one can also pass in a [traceabilityId][] in the ProduceRecord.
+This id will be propagated to all the applications this message is involved in for end-to-end tracing.

 ### Active Consumer